stevenaproctor/hmrc-screens/README.md

 You can also use services like [BrowserStack](http://www.browserstack.com/) or [Sauce Labs](https://saucelabs.com/) for automated serverside screenshot capture.

 ## Future enhancements

-We plan to add more functionality to the app in the future to make it even easier to take screenshots and add screens to the app.
+We plan to add more functionality to the app to make it even easier to take screenshots and add them to the app.

-These enhancements are:
+Through the UI, you’ll be able to:

-* add notes to each screen through the app's UI
+- add notes to each screen
-* rearrange screens through the app's UI
+- rearrange the screens
-* take screenshots through the app's UI
+- take screenshots